Botspot/botspot-screen-recorder/README.md

 Enough fiddling with wf-recorder, BSR is built on top and is better.
 ![20250214_07h20m18s_grim](https://github.com/user-attachments/assets/e904c7cb-cd17-440c-acee-5f91a058946f)
 ![20250214_07h25m33s_grim](https://github.com/user-attachments/assets/85b010e0-c973-4db9-b14f-3561c8b36f6f)
+### Supported systems:
+- Anything running Wayland.
+X11 is not supported.
+Go use SimpleScreenRecorder on X11.
+- For audio capture, your system needs to be running PipeWire on top of Pulseaudio.
+If your system only uses Pulseaudio, contact me and I can try to see how possible it is to add support for your setup.
+It should be easy.
+- This should run great on any modern Raspberry Pi OS distro, but should be cross-platform to run on any CPU architecture and modern distro without problems.

 ### Packages to install
 None.
 The script installs them for you.
 For the same of completeness, here they are: `slurp ffmpeg ninja-build git meson mpv yad g++ wlr-randr v4l-utils wayland-protocols libavutil-dev libavfilter-dev libavdevice-dev libavcodec-dev libavformat-dev libswscale-dev libpulse-dev libgbm-dev libpipewire-0.3-dev libdrm-dev`
 ### Download and run: